OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 normal Proxmox volume controls.
 The application binds to the IPv6 wildcard `::`, so the normal Linux dual-stack socket default accepts both IPv6 and IPv4 connections.
 PVE automatically enables host-managed networking for the OCI application container.
-DHCP remains the default; advanced setup can instead configure a static IPv4 address in CIDR notation and an optional gateway.
-The deployer deliberately does not request guest-side IPv6 SLAAC (`ip6=auto`), which is incompatible with host-managed OCI networking.
-IPv6 availability still depends on the host and local network providing a routable address.
+DHCP remains the IPv4 default; advanced setup can instead configure static IPv4 and IPv6 addresses in CIDR notation.
+Static IPv6 is not configured by default.
+PVE's host-managed OCI networking installs the static address and optional `gw6` directly in the LXC network configuration;
+SLAAC (`ip6=auto`) is not supported in this mode.
+Supply an IPv6 gateway when the container needs a default IPv6 route, or leave it blank for an on-link-only configuration.
+PVE supplies the container resolver configuration from the host when no nameserver is explicitly configured, so the application container does not need its own RA or RDNSS client.
+IPv6 availability still depends on the host and local network providing a routable prefix.

 Advanced and command-line installs may lower RAM to 128 MiB.
 The 256 MiB recommendation remains because the OCI entry point supervises the producer,